rpazyaquian/personal-site/source/moodjournal/index.html.md

 I also need to think about defining behavior.
 Let me figure that out once I've implemented a view/template, though.

+## WUH OH

+I may need to rethink my approach.
+Does a Mood really deserve a model of its own?
+Do I really have a need to store each Mood every user makes in its own database?
+Can't I just iterate over each Mood Entry and say, "get me the mood and the intensity from X date to Y date"?

+In fact, what ARE moods?

+Okay, a mood is a particular emotional state.
+A mood has a "what" (happy, angry, sad), and a "how much"(very, somewhat, a little).
+I think I can do something like, the description of an entry describes the "what", and the mood intensity describes the "how much".

+I think I'm getting too abstract with defining a mood.
+For now, I'm going to stay simple:

+A Mood Journal has many Mood Entries.
+A Mood Entry has a description, a datetime, and a mood intensity.
+The description is "What are you feeling?"
+The intensity is "How intense is this feeling?"
+The intensity scale would basically be "how do you feel on a scale of 1 to 10?"
+I'm not sure if this would be "Bad: 1, Good: 10" or something.

+So a sample mood entry would be:

+"I'm sick of my parents bugging me!"
+Mood: 2

+...does that make any sense?
+Here's the thing: regardless of whether you're jumpy, lethargic, or pissy, if you feel bad, you feel bad.
+So, should the scale focus on determining whether your mood is pleasant or unpleasant?

+All I want to know is, sometimes I feel like shit, and sometimes I feel pretty great.
+I like feeling pretty great, and I do not like feeling like shit.
+I want to know what makes me feel like shit so I can avoid it, and what makes me feel pretty great so I can do more of that.
+I think that if I can record my thoughts alongside whether I feel pretty great or like shit, then I can identify what makes me feel pretty great or like shit.

+In that case, do I even need a graph?

+What is this tool even FOR?

 ---

 # Gems I'll Need